After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 "The weight of a generation gone"

-Holiday Traditions: Alexandra Landers
+Holiday Traditions: Alex Landers

-Growing up, Alexandra Landers, a granddaughter of immigrants, looked forward to marking the Jewish holidays, especially Hanukkah, with reliably big affairs, held together year-to-year by generations before her.
+Growing up, Alexandra Landers, a granddaughter of immigrants, looked forward to marking Hanukkah with reliably big affairs, held together year-to-year by generations before her.

 "My grandfather and great-uncle put on quite the gathering every year," she recalls.
 "The entire family came.
 Gifts seemed to come out of the rafters.
 It felt so intensely happy."